SwitchCraftCC/sc-docs/src/rules.md

   in this scenario.~~ (*Note:* This is currently not implemented.)
 - Using alt accounts to evade any punishment is forbidden and can result in a permanent ban on all associated accounts.
 - Using alt accounts to evade inter-player mutes (`/ignore`) is also not allowed.
-- Alt accounts **must** donate 100% of their Krist income from the server (starting balance, daily login bonus, faucet rewards) back to the server (`/welfare opt out` and then `/welfare return`).
+- Alt accounts **must** donate 100% of their Krist income from the server (starting balance, any of our welfare systems) back to the server (`/welfare opt out` and then `/welfare return`).
 Not doing so is considered theft.
 - Bot accounts are no longer allowed on the server.
 Automated activity falls under Rule 3.4 and is not allowed.